deahtstroke/verity-log/src/lib/posts/mermaid-svelte.md

 In exchange, this approach provides predictable rendering, avoids hydration issues, and keeps diagram logic isolated from unrelated preprocessing steps like syntax highlighting.

+## When This Approach Makes Sense

+This approach works best in content-heavy Svelte sites where diagrams are just part of the presentation, not the primary payload.
+Blogs, documentation sites, and personal knowledge bases are good example, especially when diagrams are used to support an explanation rather than stand alone.

+It also makes sense when you already rely on client-side Javascript and are comfortable trading some markdown ergonomics for predictable rendering.
+Is best to not meddle too much with the rendering pipeline for Mdsvex or Svelte's preprocessing capabilities if you're not too comfortable with it.
+This isn't a discouragement from exploring Svelte's internals, but more so a caution that you can encounter subtle and frustrating bugs with a more in-depth approach.